 Existing lien claimants who filed a lien between January 1, 2013, and January 1, 2017 – that is to say, liens subject to the filing fee under Labor Code § 4903.05 – must file a retroactive lien declaration prior to July 1, 2017.

 The DIR brief also assures lien claimants that the new declaration does not invalidate any lien claimant with a valid lien.
-Instead, all valid lien claimants can protect their liens by “simply filing the required declaration, and choosing the category that most accurately reflects the grounds justifying the lien.”² You can download your own copy of the brief with our highlights from our webinar library.
+Instead, all valid lien claimants can protect their liens by “simply filing the required declaration, and choosing the category that most accurately reflects the grounds justifying the lien.”
+You can download your own copy of the brief with our highlights at the bottom of this page.

 The categories for lien declaration are as follows: